umbertoselva/GPT-3-Unbiased-News-App/README.md

 ### An example of a liberal/left-leaning article

-Consider the following article from the Guardian titled "Misogyny is a mighty force on the right – just look at the fate of Finland’s Sanna Marin" (https://www.theguardian.com/commentisfree/2023/apr/04/misogyny-finland-sanna-marin).
+Consider the following Guardian article titled ["Misogyny is a mighty force on the right – just look at the fate of Finland’s Sanna Marin"](https://www.theguardian.com/commentisfree/2023/apr/04/misogyny-finland-sanna-marin).

 The output was the following: